-The Service has determined that, if it were to conduct the routine feed and food inspection programme detailed above, the following resource would have to be redeployed from other enforcement activities, such as fair trading, animal health & welfare or product safety work:
+The Service has determined that, if it were to conduct the routine food inspection programme detailed above, the following resource would have to be redeployed from other enforcement activities, such as fair trading, animal health & welfare or product safety work:

-Food Business Inspections: • Medium risk 5.16 FTE Food Business Alternative Enforcement Strategies • Low risk 0.18 FTE Feed Business Inspections: • Grouped Medium risk 2.93 FTE • Grouped Low risk 0.66 FTE
+Food Business Inspections: • Medium risk 5.75 FTE Food Business Alternative Enforcement Strategies • Low risk 0.19 FTE

-However, mindful of the recommendations of the Hampton and Macdonald Reviews which state the Service should only carry out inspections of businesses where there is a clearly identified risk presented by that business, the Service will, as in previous years, conduct intelligence-led inspections or other interventions within those business sectors or at those food/feed business operators presenting the highest risk to the food chain and consumers/other legitimate businesses.
+However, mindful of the recommendations of the Hampton and Macdonald Reviews which state the service should only carry out inspections of businesses where there is a clearly identified risk presented by that business, the service will, as in previous years, conduct intelligence-led inspections or other interventions within those business sectors or at those food business operators presenting the highest risk to the food chain and consumers/other legitimate businesses.
 A flexible approach to resourcing enables us to respond appropriately to incidents and our local approach to risk assessment and effective targeting of resources, rather than the conduct of a routine inspection programme, will provide the necessary protection to the County's food chain.

-4.1.2 The Service continues to invest in modern ICT systems and provides its annual Local Authority Enforcement Monitoring System (LAEMS) return via a direct download to the FSA.
+4.1.2 The service continues to invest in modern ICT systems and provides its annual Local Authority Enforcement Monitoring System (LAEMS) return via a direct download to the FSA.
 Access to the Internet, to the APP Civica database and to other information systems is seen as a vital resource for operational staff.
 The Service currently uses the UK FSS iNet database for recording, managing and submitting food and feed sampling data.
-As a result of withdrawal of funding by the FSA the Service is aware that UK FSS iNet will cease to be supported from the end of March 2018.
+As a result of withdrawal of funding by the FSA the Service is aware that UK FSS iNet, whilst still in operation, no longer benefits from external ICT support.
 At the time of writing this plan the Service is awaiting further instruction from the FSA as to how the replacement system for data transfer will operate.

 All food and feed law enforcement officers have been issued with laptops computers, mobile telephones and digital cameras.
-The Service does not have an individual budget for ICT as such matters have now been transferred to corporate funding.
+During the service year all officers were given the option of upgrading to a smart mobile 'phone to support them in their work.
+The service does not have an individual budget for ICT as such matters have now been transferred to corporate funding.

-4.1.2 No fixed amount is set aside for legal costs with specific regard to food and feed law.
-However a general legal cost header is allocated to the budget, the budgeted amount for 2018/2019 being £51,000.

-4.2 Staffing Allocation
+- 4.1.2 No fixed amount is set aside for legal costs with specific regard to food and feed law.
+However, a general legal cost header is allocated to the budget, the budgeted amount for 2019/20 being £49,000. - 4.2 Staffing Allocation